PiyoPapa/matlab-openalex-pipeline/README.md

  - Add `src/` to the MATLAB path
  - Fetch OpenAlex Works metadata for a sample query
  - Write outputs to `./data/`

-## Intended use
-This repository is intended for short-lived, reproducible acquisition runs where explicit control over queries, cursors, and outputs is required.
-It is designed to support exploratory or decision-oriented analysis workflows that build on exported files in downstream projects, rather than to function as a persistent data platform or general-purpose API client.

 ## When to stop here / when to move on